-As a modern worker, you have to split your attention across different tasks throughout the day — answering emails, checking Slack, fielding questions from colleagues, reading industry news.
-Moving from disparate task to disparate task like this is called context switching.
-And while switching tasks is necessary, the number of times you shift contexts may be wrecking your productivity.
+As a modern worker, you split your attention across different tasks all day long — answering emails, checking Slack, reviewing updates, trying to find time to start that task your boss needs done.
+This moving from disparate task to task is called context switching.
+And while switching tasks is necessary, the number of times you shift context may be wrecking your productivity.

-While you can’t avoid context switching altogether, you can reduce the impact it has on your well-being, productivity, and quality of work by prioritizing your most important work and reducing distractions.
+So since you can’t avoid context switching altogether, you can reduce its impact on your productivity by reducing harmful distractions and prioritizing your most important tasks.

 What is context switching?